Muhd-Naufal/PA2-Project/README.md

 ## Push
 Push is the opposit of Pull.
 Instead of Pulling any updates from the repository, you are the one now making changes to the R file and want to share it with others.
 But before you Push, remember that you have to commit those changes to inform others what have you added on the R file.
 Then you can proceed to Push.
 If it's your first time Pushing, a window will appear to input your GitHub particulars.
 After you're done you can now Push.

-# Important things to take note of
+# Important things to take note of!
 ## Save before committing
 Before you commit, remember to save your file.
 It's the normal save (Ctrl + S).
-You'll find that you cannot commit because Git found nothing to commit even though you made changes to the R file.
+You'll find that you cannot commit because Git/GitHub found nothing to commit even though you made changes to the R file.
 It's just normal save and commit is not the same thing.
 To know if you haven't save, the file name should appear red

 ![11](https://user-images.githubusercontent.com/51323038/59567725-e8b8b980-90a3-11e9-87eb-5b17c9df441d.PNG)